Higginbotham's

 Higginbotham's is an Indian bookstore chain and publisher based in the city of Chennai.
-The company's first bookstore at Mount Road, Chennai is India's oldest bookshop in existence.
+The company's first bookstore at Mount Road, Chennai is India's oldest bookshop still in existence, founded in 1844.
 The company's second bookstore in Bangalore, located at M. G. Road, opened in 1905 and is the oldest existing bookstore in the city.
 Since 1949, Higginbotham's has been owned by the Amalgamations Group.
+In the late 19th century, the company published books under the name Higginbotham & Co.

 History

 An English librarian named Abel Joshua Higginbotham established Higginbotham's after reportedly arriving in India as a British stowaway.
 The captain of the ship ejected him from the ship at Madras port, after he was discovered on board.
-In the 1840s, he found employment as a librarian with a bookstore named Weslyan Book Shop run by Protestant missionaries.
+In the 1840s, he found employment as a librarian with a bookstore named Wesleyan Book Shop run by Protestant missionaries.
 However, the store suffered heavy losses and the missionaries who ran the business decided to sell their shop for a low price.
 Higginbotham purchased the business, set up his own store and called it "Higginbotham's" in the year 1844.
 Higginbotham's is, therefore, India's oldest bookstore in existence.
 It soon gained a reputation for quality.
 John Murray, in his Guidebook to the Presidencies of Madras and Bombay in 1859, describes Higginbotham's as the "premier bookshop of Madras".
 In March 1859, in a letter to Lord Macaulay, Lord Trevelyan, the Governor of Madras wrote:

 Higginbotham's started selling stationery and also publishing and printing their own books from the 1860s onwards.
 When the British Crown took over the governance of India from the British East India Company by the Queen's Proclamation of 1858, Higginbotham's printed copies of the Proclamation in English and Tamil and distributed them all over the Presidency.
 Higginbotham's were appointed as the "official booksellers to His Royal Highness, the Prince of Wales" during the latter's visit to India in 1875.
 Its first publication ‘Sweet Dishes: A little Treatise on Confectionary' by Wyvern, came out in 1884.
 Higginbotham's became official book-supplier to government and to various institutions, with different customers from British Prime Minister Clement Attlee (in office 1945-1951) to the last Maharaja of Mysore, Jayachamaraja Wodeyar.
 Abel Joshua Higginbotham served as the Sheriff of Madras in 1888 and 1889.
 From 1890 to 1920, Higginbotham's were the sole suppliers to the Connemara Public Library.
 James Higgs, who was the Managing Director from 1890 onwards, was a prominent Freemason who had previously served as the Grand Deacon of England and the Deputy District Grand Master of Master.